-My manager, Fred, assigned a more senior server to teach me the ropes.
+My manager, Fred, assigned a more senior server to teach me the ropes as part of my employee onboarding plan.
 Fred never had another individual conversation with me after that, and I’m pretty sure that — even though I worked there all summer — he did not even remember my name.
 Whatever initial excitement I had for this job quickly faded.

-Turns out, botching the new employee experience is a common phenomenon.
+Turns out, botching the new employee onboarding experience is a common phenomenon.
 According to The Council of Hotels and Restaurant Trainers, 27% of Hourly Employees in the Hospitality industry turnover within the first 90 days.
 66% of all hourly employee terminations are within the first year of employment.

-1. Provide the necessary new hire training and orientation to New Employees
+1. Provide the necessary new hire training and orientation to New employees

-It seems obvious, but make sure you spend time planning before your new hire’s first day.
+It seems obvious, but make sure you spend time planning your employee onboarding strategy before your new hire’s first day.
 You could opt to plan for each hire, but that might not be efficient.
 You likely have employees starting in similar jobs every few months, so I recommend that you have procedures for training and orientation in place.
 Make a checklist that outlines the key procedures and skill sets to be trained.

-2. Communicate your Mission, Vision, Values, and Goals to a New Employee
+2. Communicate your mission, vision, values, and goals to a new employee

 Over time, without reminders of the impact the employee has on achievement of the company vision, employees may lose pride in their work and their performance might slip.
 So, for example, communicate to cashiers, servers or sales staff the impact customer service has on overall success.
 Remind back of the house employees that quality and efficiency helps the whole company run efficiently.

-3. Build Connections
+3. Build connections

 What motivates them?
 What do they hope to gain professionally and personally from this job?
 What challenges do they face?
 What celebrations are upcoming?
 What are their families like?
 Your employees will feel a deeper connection to you if they feel that you and therefore the company have a deeper connection to and investment in them, as people.

 You set the tone of how you want your employees to treat customers by how you treat your employees in their first weeks on the job.
 Companies like Starbucks, Chick Fil-A, Nordstroms, etc., have high employee morale, largely due to the conscious decisions of management to treat their employees as people with unique needs.
 Never doubt the power of a personal connection.

-4. Proactively Seek Feedback from a New Employee
+4. Proactively seek feedback from a new employee

 Thinking back on that summer, had Fred followed these four tips of effective on-boarding, I might have been an employee for more than just one summer.
 Instead, I was a statistic, one of the majority of employees who turned over within a few months.
 Follow these guidelines and your business and you can do better — keeping employees happier and engaged for longer.